French Bulldog: Health

+A close up of a KCS (Keratoconjunctivitus Sicca/Dry Eye) flareup in a blue french bulldog.

 A study in the UK comparing French Bulldogs to the general canine population found that of 43 common conditions, the French Bulldog had significantly higher prevalence for almost half (20/43) and a significantly lower prevalence for a quarter (11/43).
 Stenotic nares had an occurrence rate of 42 times the general population, brachycephalic obstructive airway syndrome was 30 times more prevalent, aural discharge was 14 times more prevalent, skin fold dermatitis was 11 times more prevalent, and dystocia was 9 times more prevalent.

-In 2013, a UK Medical Study reviewed the health of 2228 French Bulldogs under veterinary care in the UK.
+In 2013, a UK medical study reviewed the health of 2,228 French Bulldogs under veterinary care in the UK.
 The study found that 1612 (72.4%) of these French Bulldog had at least one recorded health issue: The most common disorders recorded were ear infections (14.0%), diarrhea (7.5%) and conjunctivitis (3.2%).
 Skin problems were the most commonly reported group of disorders (17.9%).

 Despite these challenges, the popularity of French Bulldogs continues to rise, emphasizing the importance of addressing their health issues.